hsgubert/bigdata_cloud_computing_assignment1/README.txt

 The system is designed in the following way:

-	- TWEET_FETCHER runs in a EC2 instance periodically, configured with CRON, and downloads all tweets it can related to the target fixed keywords.
+	- TWEET_FETCHER_TO_DYNAMO runs in a EC2 instance periodically, configured with CRON, and downloads all tweets it can related to the target fixed keywords.
 Every tweet with geo location is stored in DynamoDB, together with its coordinates and indexed by keyword.
 After 180 requests the Twitter API will refuse to respond and then TWEET_FETCHER finishes.
 After 15 minutes the Twitter API is accepting requests again and so TWEET_FETCHER is run by CRON every 15 minutes.

 	- WEB APPLICATION (backend) runs in ElasticBeanstalk within a Autoscale group.
 This means the application can be running in multiple EC2 instances and have its requests forwarded by a node balancer.
 The WEB APPLICATION connects to DynamoDB to load data (like users, and tweets) and responds to HTTP requests of a client browser.